-The crisp graphics and bird’s eye view of the green baize give an immersive feel to Vegas Strip Blackjack – as it should be.
+The crisp graphics and bird’s eye view of the purple baize give an immersive feel to Vegas Strip Blackjack – as it should be.
 The card shoe is to the right, with your chips on the edge of the table in front of you and the betting boxes.
-It´s a lovely design (having enjoyed the Roulette from Switch Studios we´d expect nothing less).
+It’s a lovely design (having enjoyed the Roulette from Switch Studios we’d expect nothing less).

-You’ll get to grips with the interface in the blink of a monocled eye, and don’t forget to cock an ear for the soothing pianoforte soundtrack.
+You’ll get to grips with the interface in the blink of an eye, and that dealer has such a smooth, relaxing voice.
+It’s all very professional.

 All in all, Microgaming and Switch Studios have produced a high-quality game with an authentic casino look and feel.

-Not everyone is a table-game expert like me, so here’s a quick refresher for those who are rusty, or just new to Blackjack.
+Not everyone is a table-game expert, so here’s a quick refresher for those who are rusty, or just new to Blackjack.

 This is a game where you face your opponent, the dealer, straight on, and the aim is to hold cards with a value closest to the number 21, without exceeding it, and going bust.
-You also want to get a higher number than the dealer to make the most dosh.
-The name gives us a clue to the Vegas style rules for the game; and Vegas Strip Blackjack is played with four decks of cards.
+You also want to get a higher number than the dealer to win the most chips.
+The name gives us a clue to the Las Vegas-style rules of the game: Vegas Strip Blackjack is played with four decks of cards.

-Take an insurance bet and these pay at a rate of 2 to 1 and Blackjack of 3 to 2.
+You can also take an insurance bet if the dealer looks like she has a blackjack and these pay at a rate of 2 to 1 and Blackjack of 3 to 2.